 HR should encourage employees to work independently, flexibly, interdisciplinary and in iterations.
 At the same time, the HR team supports the self-responsibility and self-organisation of all employees and creates the right processes for this.
 For example: The teams select their own new employees.
 HR only takes care of the recruiting process.
-Or: Not HR, but the employees themselves are responsible for their further training.
+Or: Employees themselves are responsible for their further training.
 They know best what is important for their career within the company.
 Thereby HR only takes on a consulting role.

 Furthermore, HR will promote a culture that works across hierarchies and divisions.
 It is all about networking and active shaping.
 Employees should develop a mindset that understands change as a permanent condition.
 To establish such a culture, the following tip is recommended: Basically, treat culture as a product with features as well.
 In this sense, topics such as values can be (further) developed by using methods like design thinking.